kevinduh/sockeye-recipes3/README.md

 - scripts/train.sh: Train the NMT model given bitext
 - scripts/translate.sh: Translates a tokenized input file using an existing model

+We also implement Hyperparameter Optimization methods (AutoML) to make it easy to efficiently find a near-optimal model for a given dataset.

 ## Installation
 First, clone this package: